quii/learn-go-with-tests/databases.md

 As an example, when you log into your online banking system, the system has to:

-1. Check that it's really you accessing the system (this is called _authentication_, and is beyond the scope of this chapter)
+1. Check that it's really you accessing the system (this is called _authentication_, and is beyond the scope of this chapter).
 2. Retrieve some information from _somewhere_ and show it to the user (you).

 Information that is stored and meant to be long-lived is said to be [_persisted_](<https://en.wikipedia.org/wiki/Persistence_(computer_science)>), usually on a medium that can reliably reproduce the data stored.

-Some storage systems, like the filesystem, can be effective for one-off or small amounts of storage, but they fall short for larger application, for a number of reasons.
+Some storage systems, like the filesystem, can be effective for one-off or small amounts of storage, but they fall short for a larger application, for a number of reasons.

 This is why most software applications, large and small, opt for storage systems that can provide: